 - A Coach or Mentor… or Both!

 Vonn deeply believes in herself and her abilities.
 Referring to the average speeds of 75-80 miles per hour in a standard downhill run, she says she loves to go fast.
 “I have no fear of going into a particular part of the course ten miles an hour faster than everyone else.
 That’s just who I am.”

-Believing to the core that she can handle the speed, she does.
+Believing to the core that she can handle the speed, she handles the speed.
 And she keeps winning.
 And that validates and strengthens her belief!
 It is a wonderful vicious cycle that can only be pushed forward with the risk associated with constantly pushing boundaries, going where you have not gone before and doing what you have not done before.

 When she talks about her belief that things will go her way because it is her time, it is her mountain, and because she believes she has more than adequately prepared herself for this moment, it is difficult to distinguish between belief and confidence.

 Vonn says, “Confidence is one of the most important parts of me and of having success.
 I believe that I can do it.
 And I walk in that every day and it definitely gives me my confidence.”
 Belief feeds confidence.
 Confidence increases the likelihood of a successful outcome.
 Successful outcomes cause the roots of belief to go down even deeper.